How Much Money is Required to Start a Restaurant?

 In addition to core operational costs, there are several other expenses to consider when running a restaurant:

-• Marketing and Promotions: Ongoing marketing efforts can cost between $500 to $3,000 monthly to attract and retain customers.
+• Marketing and Promotions: Ongoing marketing efforts can cost between $500 and $3,000 per month to attract and retain customers.

 These costs are vital to your restaurant's long-term success and should be factored into your budget.